uwetom/media-production-worksheets/wk-unity-external-data-1/index.md

 Coroutines provide an excellent way of easily managing things that need to happen after a delay or over the course of time.
 You can learn more about them here: https://learn.unity.com/tutorial/coroutines#

-Code (but please type not copy and paste!):
+This is the code I used in the video ( please type not copy and paste!):
 ```C#
 using System.Collections.Generic;
 using UnityEngine;